RacineFPSantos/BasicTemplate-React-Node/README.md

 To use:
 Clone or Download the Template.
+Change the Root Folder name if you want.
 Run yarn install or npm install to download the node modules, on both folders frontend and backend.